prsgaming/prs-game-design/conquest/Game-Guide.md

 With no overriding effects by Global Situations and Edicts, players earn one point for each of the following:

  * Territory Markers on the board
- * Resource Markers in their territories
+ * Resource Tokens in their territories

 Cards with effects on end-game points will describe other ways points are gained or lost.